SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 - Connection blocks

 > [!NOTE]
-> All shapes available in the KPI stencil refer to one element.
+> - All shapes available in the KPI stencil refer to one element.
 This means that all parameters shown in the list have to belong to the same element.
 If you want to refer to a parameter belonging to another element, you can customize the shape.

-The most important thing to check.
-Is the stencil open in the 'Shapes task pane' in Visio?
-If not, you will have to open it.
-If it was open, then it might be useful to check if the Button stencil is open.
-Sometimes the reference gets broken when both stencils are open.
-In general, there's no problem if you first open the KPI stencil.
-The best thing to do here is close all stencils, and reopen them.
+> - When working with stencils in Visio, make sure the stencils are open in the *Shapes* task pane and that macros are enabled.

 ### Where to find the DataMiner stencils